Beehive’s Climate Risk Modeling Documentation

 How are Beehive’s physical risk scores or financial impact estimates calculated?

-Quantitative and intensive economic losses (loss per unit of asset value) are estimated on a cell-by-cell basis, for risk types other than heat.
+Quantitative and intensive economic losses (meaning, loss per unit of asset value rather than net loss) are estimated on a cell-by-cell basis, for risk types other than heat.
 These economic loss estimates are a function of modeled hazard frequency, asset exposure, and asset vulnerability, as described in the model descriptions above.
 For all risk types, the appropriate quantitative economic or physical metric is converted to a global relative score of 1 through 7 by sorting all metric values for each hazard type, and then setting cutoff percentiles within the sorted distribution which define the 1 through 7 scoring buckets.

 What are the key assumptions behind Beehive’s physical risk models?